 The Metro Council included three overarching criteria to govern 2019 parks and nature bond programs: racial equity, climate resilience and community engagement.
-The completed list of the bond criteria can be found in the appendix on page 14.
 Each of the six bond program areas will advance these bond criteria in different ways by providing direction to community grant or local share recipients or applying this policy direction to Metro's investments at its facilities and sites across the region.
 The Natural Areas Oversight Committee provides independent review of whether and how the bond activities are meeting the direction from the Metro Council and endorsed by voters of the region.